cse151a-fa24-group-project/CSE151A-Project-ML/README.md

 Lastly, similar to Milestone2 model, two ResNet models listed above correctly classified the unseen data (5 images); VGG classified one unseen data (out of 5) wrong.

 ### Fitting Model
+Out of the three, we can see that ResNet50 v2 is most likely to be within the ideal range for model complexity on the Fitting Model.
+Although the val_accuracy for that model is less than v1, the closer accuracy vs val_accuracy and loss vs val_loss scores suggest that the v2 model is a better fit.

 ## Next Model
+For our next model, we are considering data augmentation.
+By adding in layers that can flip, invert, or otherwise alter the image, it can help our model better generalize.
+We are also thinking about using Deeper Custom CNN to test its ability to classify the presence of Peter against the models we tested for this milestone.

 # Milestone 3: Pre-Processing
 ## Pre-Processing